H-Yulong/Programmable_Hanafuda/README.md

 Hanafuda plays an important role in Japanese pop culture.
 The game company *Nintendo* started its business by producing hanafuda cards, and hanafuda appeared in lots of game/anime works, such as *Sakura Wars*, *Summar Wars*, and the *Yazuka series*.

 ## Future plans

+These features are to be added in the short term:

+- Background music and sound effects
+- More difficult AIs (normal, hard)
+- Implementing charater's facial expressions
+- A tutorial
+- Implementing the setting page

+These features are to be added in the long term:

+- An in-game IDE-like text editor for writing yaku definitions
+- Creating better charater portraits
+- Designing scenarios
+- Showing yakus
+- Adding more graphical resources
+- Completing the toolbox in the battle page

+*The university's term starts in October, and my update frequency would be much lower since then.*

 ## Grammars of the hanafuda language
 Please see the programmer's guide (*Not ready yet*).